-Article 22 of Royal Decree 413/204 establishes the mechanism for adjusting regulated remuneration in connection with deviations from the estimated electricity market prices (Note 3).
+Article 22 of Royal Decree 413/204 establishes a mechanism for adjusting regulated remuneration in connection with deviations from the estimated electricity market prices (Note 3).

-By virtue of said article, at December 31, 2023 the Group recognized a balance of 1,294 thousand euros (2022: 1,785 thousand euros) under "Other financial liabilities" in the accompanying consolidated balance sheet, corresponding to the remuneration adjustment receivable, which will be compensated over the remaining regulatory useful life of the assets.
+By virtue of said article, at December 31, 2023 the Group recognized a balance of 1,294 thousand euros under "Other financial liabilities" in the accompanying consolidated balance sheet corresponding to the remuneration adjustment (payable), while a balance of 553 thousand euros was recognized under "Other financial assets" (Note 8) at December 31, 2024 corresponding to the remuneration adjustment receivable, which will be offset over the remaining regulatory useful life of the assets.
 Said amount arises from the difference between the market price estimated by the CNMC for calculating the remuneration parameters for each regulatory half-period and the real market price of energy.
 The Group decided to recognize the entire amount under non-current liabilities in the consolidated balance sheet as the amount to be settled in the short term is not material and the final amount will be determined at the end of the regulatory useful life of each installation.